CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 8. GitHub will request the necessary permissions for GitHub Copilot.
 To approve these permissions, click Authorize GitHub Copilot Plugin.

 9. After the permissions have been approved, your IntelliJ will show a confirmation.
 To begin using GitHub Copilot, click OK.
-10. you can have a simple try by typing the following function header in your java file.
+10. You can have a simple try by typing the following function header in your java file.
 GitHub Copilot will automatically suggest an entire function body in grayed text.
 The exact suggestion may vary.
 To accept the suggestion, press Tab.
 Or you can click the GitHub Copilot tab on the right sidebar and select the corresponding code block or comment and then click the refresh on the Copilot tab to wait for it to give you more possible solutions.
 More usage suggestion can be seen [here](https://docs.github.com/en/copilot/getting-started-with-github-copilot#seeing-your-first-suggestion).

 ```
 public void calculateDaysBetweenDates(Date day1, Date day2)